Crash Course in Risk Management

 Fat Finger is probably the most common trading error most traders encounter.
 I reckon that any trader had at least one (or two) incidents of trading error (could be anything from trading the wrong side to trading the wrong asset or price).
 We could say that Fat Finger error is part of the trading game, but it is, in fact, an operational risk (which tends to be costly and adds up to our overall costs).

-Knight Capital emphasizes the sheer loss that can occur due to faulty execution, which is why many firms and traders put a lot of effort in placing fail-safe to minimize execution errors.
+Knight Capital emphasizes the sheer loss that can occur due to faulty execution, which is why many firms and traders put a lot of effort into placing fail-safe to minimize execution errors.

 Post-Trade (Trade Life Cycle)